TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbppassphrasevalidationwarning.md

 ## **Recommended Steps**

-1. Launch the MARS agent console and click on the “Validate” link on the message that shows up at the top of the console.
+1. Launch the MARS agent console and click on the *Validate* link on the message that shows up at the top of the console.
 OR
 Alternatively, search for the validator executable *PassphraseValidator.exe* and launch it from an elevated command prompt window
 2. Provide the current passphrase.
 This will be validated both for correctness and to ensure it meets requirements